iamakchavan/Paradox/README.md

 - Verify your API keys are valid
 - Check if all dependencies are properly installed
 - Make sure you're using Node.js 18.x or later

+## Performance Monitoring

+Paradox includes built-in performance monitoring using Vercel Speed Insights:

+1. Automatic performance tracking
+2. Real-time metrics collection
+3. User interaction monitoring
+4. Performance optimization suggestions

+Access your performance data through the Vercel dashboard under the Speed Insights tab.

+## Voice Agent Setup

+To use the voice agent feature:

+1. Create an account on [ElevenLabs](https://elevenlabs.io)
+2. Navigate to Voice Lab and create a custom voice
+3. Copy your API key and Voice Agent ID
+4. Add them in the Paradox settings dialog
+5. Use the voice agent through the "Paradox Live" interface

 ## Contributing